How Much Does it Cost to Add a Bathroom?

 The Toilet and Sink

-Two of the most important parts of the bathroom, these are also two of the most expensive elements.
+Two of the most critical parts of the room, these are also two of the most expensive elements.
 Luckily, there are a few smart ways to navigate this process.
 Here are a few things to consider:

-Bathroom cabinets have a major impact on the look and feel of your bathroom.
+Bathroom cabinets have a significant impact on the look and feel of your space.
 They’re also one of the places where you can spend the most money in the bathroom.
-The variation of pricing here is massive, and depends largely on the style, type, and size of cabinets you choose.
+The variation of pricing here is massive and depends mostly on the style, type, and size of the cabinets you choose.
 If you’re looking for a way to save money on cabinets?
 Choose prefab cabinets over custom cabinets, opt for slab front doors, and consider replacing wall cabinets with open shelving.
+As a general rule, you’ll pay about $350-$450 per linear foot for cabinets.

 Decreasing the Cost to Add a Bathroom

-The cost to add a bathroom can be massive, and the process of installing one in can be amazingly stressful.
-Fortunately, there are several smart ways to cut corners and decrease your cost.
+The cost to add a bathroom can be massive, and the process of installing one can be amazingly stressful.
+Fortunately, there are several smart ways to cut corners and decrease your cost - namely by installing a Saniflo upflush toilet system.